Skip to content

 git submodule update --init --recursive

-Next, navigate to the slam-tutorial-practical/slam_deployment folder and open the VS Code.
-Inside the VS Code you can usually see a pop-up at the bottom-right corner, suggesting that the folder is a docker container and that you can set up the container.
+Next, open VS Code and from Files menu, choose Open Folder and select the slam-tutorial-practical/slam_deployment folder in the repository that you just cloned.
+Inside the VS Code you can usually see a pop-up at the bottom-right corner, suggesting that the folder has a dev-container and that you can set up the container.
 Choose the Reopen in Container option.

 1

-Another option is to use the Ctrl+Shift+P keyboard buttons, and look for and option for building and opening a container.
-The building and opening of the container might take a few minutes, depending on your processors, due to the compilation of all the prerequisites and the SLAM source code itself.
-If all goes well, you will be notified by this message at the VS Code's terminal: Done.
+Another way of initializing the dev-container is the Ctrl+Shift+P kreyboard shortcut, and look for Rebuild and reopen in container.
+The process of building and opening of the container might take a few minutes, depending on your machine.
+This is due to the compilation of all the prerequisites and the SLAM source codes.
+If all goes well, we will be notified by this message in the VS Code's terminal: Done.
 Press any key to close the terminal.

 1

-Here you can open a fresh terminal from the VS Code menue: Terminal -> New Terminal
+Here, we can open a fresh terminal from the VS Code menu: Terminal -> New Terminal

 1

-Now, make sure you have one the prerecorded data sequence that we have made available on our web-page.
-Download one of the sequences that their name starts with optitrack.
-In this example, we use optitrack_handheld_3.
-These sequences of data are recorded using a stereo camera plus and IMU sensor mounted on a drone that is either flying or being carried by hand at a small room:
+Now, make sure you have one of the pre-recorded data sequences that we have made available on our web-page.
+For now, download any of them that starts with optitrack in the name, for instance, we use optitrack_handheld_3.
+These sequences are recorded using a stereo-camera + IMU sensor mounted on a drone (the following picture) that is either flying or being carried by hand in a small room.

 1

-After you download the zipped file of the sequence, create a folder called data inside slam-tutorial-practical/slam_deployment directory then extract the bag file in side this folder.
-In the newly opened terminal, use the following launch command to start the SLAM running on the prerecorded sequence:
+After you download the zipped file of the sequence, create a folder called data inside slam-tutorial-practical/slam_deployment directory.
+Extract the zipped file (the bag folder) and place it in the slam-tutorial-practical/slam_deployment/data directory.
+Now, everything is set up for us to run the SLAM.
+Simply use the following command:

 ros2 launch vins vins_rviz.launch.py config:=VINS-Fusion-ROS2/config/zed2_gray/main_conf.yaml bag_folder:=data/optitrack_handheld_3/

-In the above command, there are two parameters that you can change.
-First one is the config argument, which is the path to a file that all the configurations needed by VINS-Fusion are stored.
-These configurations contain descriptions of the you sensors and the calibration info needed by the SLAM algorithm to run properly.
+In the above command, there are two input arguments that you can change.
+First one is the config argument, which is the path to a configuration file.
+These configurations contain some descriptions of the sensors, their data, and their calibration info needed by the SLAM algorithm to run properly.
 Additionally, some other algorithm-related parameters are specified in these files.
-If you want to run this SLAM for your custom setup, you need to prepare a custom config file, which we will talk more about it in the next sections.
+If you want to run this SLAM for your custom setup, you need to prepare a custom config file.
+We will talk more about it in the next sections.

-The other parameter passed in the above command (bag_folder) is the path to a ROS2 bag file, which already downloaded and placed in the workspace.
-If you wanted to use another sequence you can change this parameter.
-Note that the sensors used to record this data should be the same sensors that are described in the config file.
+The other argument passed to the launch command (bag_folder) is the path to a ROS2 bag folder, which we already downloaded and placed in the workspace.
+If you wanted to use another sequence, you can change this argument.
+Note that the sensors used to record target bag file should be the same sensors that are described in the config file.
+This is why the provided config file config:=VINS-Fusion-ROS2/config/zed2_gray/main_conf.yaml only works for sequences that their name starts with optitrack.

 At the end, you should be able to see the RViz visualization tool opened similar to the following video:

 Let's briefly discuss what you see in this video.
 At the bottom of the video, the images from the left and right cameras are displayed.
-On the images, you can see that some feature points are drawn in form of red and green points.
-The algorithm here, is tracking the spots in the envrionment that easy to identify and track.
-The red features, are the features that the algorithm has tracked over time.
-These are points that are tracked between consecutive frames of left camera.
+On the images, you can see that some feature points are drawn by red and green points.
+The algorithm is tracking points in the environment that are easy to recognize between frames.
+These are usually corners or textured patches on walls and objects.
+The red points are features that have been tracked over time between consecutive left-camera frames.
 Tracking them is essential for estimating the camera motion over time.
-The green ones, are the features that are matching between the left and right frames, and they help estimating the distance of these points from the camera.
+The green ones, are the features that matched between the left and right frames; thus, their distance can be estimated based on triangulation.

-After the features are successfully tracked, the algorithm tries estimating the 3D position of these features in the environment, and keeps refining their position.
-Their 3D positions are drawn with white points cubes in the 3D interactive viewport.
+After the features are successfully tracked, the algorithm tries estimating and constantly refining their 3D position, which are displayed with white points in the 3D interactive viewport.

-The camera's position and orientation is visible by the 3 axes in the viewport.
-The red axis is the x direction of the camera (front), the green one is the y axis (left), and the blue axis is the the z (up) direction.
-As the robot is carried in the environment, the history of its positions (its path) is drawn as a curve green.
+The camera's position and orientation is visualized by the moving axes in the viewport.
+The red axis is the x direction of the camera (front), the green one is the y axis (left), and the blue is the z (up) direction.
+As the robot is carried in the environment, the history of its positions (the path) is drawn as a green curve.

 What you saw in this demo, is basically known as the Visual-Inertial Odometry.
-Our algorithm is fusing the camera image information (through the features it is tracking) with the IMU sensor's data and is estimation the motion of the camera in the environment.
-If at some point of the estimation, something goes wrong (featureless environment or very noisy IMU), and we get few inaccurate motion estimations, that inaccuracy will bias our estimation position of the camera forever.
+The algorithm is fusing the camera image information (through the features it is tracking) with the IMU data and smoothly estimates the motion.
+If at some point of the estimation, something goes wrong (featureless environment or very noisy IMU), we get few inaccurate motion estimations.
+That inaccuracy will bias our estimated position hereafter.
 In other words, the position estimation will deviate from reality, and the odometry method does not have a solution for that.
-To fix this, we will later discuss the loop closure mechanism that rectifies such drifts.
+We will later see how loop closure fixes this drift.

 4.2.3 Preparing a custom config file using calibration output

-Each open-source SLAM usually uses a slightly different format.
-Since we introduced the Kalibr package for calibrating the camera-imu, we should be careful about how we should use the value outputted by the calibrator.
-Since we chose VINS-Fusion as a visual SLAM method in this chapter due to its common use and relative robustness, we should convert Kalibr outputs into VINS-Fusion format.
-This step is slightly different in different open-source SLAM algorithms.
-Sometime the algorithms can directly read the Kalibr output and sometime some re-formatting is needed.
-Generally it is a good idea for our knowledge if we transfer these values manually (as done in this chapter) so that we can also get a sense of how the calibration results go into a SLAM.
+Each open-source SLAM implementation usually uses a slightly different configuration format.
+Since we introduced the Kalibr package for calibrating the camera-IMU, we should be careful about how we use the values produced by Kalibr.
+We chose VINS-Fusion in this chapter, thus, we should convert Kalibr outputs into VINS-Fusion format.
+It is educational to transfer these values manually, as we do in this chapter, so you get a feeling for how calibration results enter a SLAM system.

-For preparing these files, the easiest way to to use a previously created config file, and only change the entries according to your sensor setup calibration.
-In the dev container that we shared with you, there is a config folder for our camera called zed2_gray.
-You can create a similar folder there and rename it to your custom setup and start modifying the files inside it as we describe below.
+For preparing these files, the easiest way is to use a previously created config file, and only change the entries according to your setup.
+In the dev-container that we shared with you, there is a config folder for one of our cameras called zed2_gray.
+You can create a similar folder and rename it.
+Then modify inside files as we describe below.

-Let's start with preparing the camera intrinsic file.
-We will name this file left.yaml.
+Let's start with the left camera instrinsics file named left.yaml.
 This file has the following format:

 %YAML:1.0